MANISH007700/AutoCommit-Generator-Ai/README.md

 `sudo mv commit_generator.py /usr/local/bin/`
 `sudo mv com_ai /usr/local/bin/`

+5 - Make sure you have Ollama Installed and Pull the model which you need to use
+  - `ollama serve`
+  - `ollama pull mistral`
+  - `ollama run mistral`

 5 - You can run it now just by calling the bashfile from anywhere in the terminal now like this `com_ai` : and this will automatically create the github commit message for you based on `git diff`